kalmhq/docs/docs/tut-hello.md

 ## Step 3: Examining and Updating

-Let's examine our pod to see if nginx is really deployed.
+Let's examine our pod to see if nginx is deployed.
 Kalm provides a handy terminal for quick examinations.
 Open a shell to our pod by clicking on the shell icon.

 ![shell button](assets/shell-button.png)